The dB's: Other projects

 Following the dB's breakup, Holsapple worked as a sideman, serving as a full-time auxiliary guitarist and keyboardist for R.E.M. for four years, beginning with the Green world tour and continuing through the 1991 Out of Time album.
 After finishing working with R.E.M., he toured with Hootie and the Blowfish and then joined the Continental Drifters.
-He released one solo album, 1997's Out of My Way.
+He has toured and recorded with The Paranoid Style since 2024.
+He has released three solo albums, 1997's Out of My Way, followed by Game Day (2018) and The Face of 68 (2025).

 Stamey has released six solo records and has worked as a record producer.
 In 1985, the Christmas Time holiday-themed mini-album was issued by Coyote Records, credited to "Chris Stamey Group with Special Guests the dB's".
 It was expanded to a 17-song CD in 1993, retitled Christmas Time Again and featuring contributions from Mitch Easter, Ryan Adams, Marshall Crenshaw, Don Dixon, and others, and then again as a 21-song CD in November 2006.

 Rigby played drums for Steve Earle and others, and Holder continued to record and produce.

 In 1991, Stamey and Holsapple reunited (not under the dB's moniker) as a duo to record an album titled Mavericks.